Capital kids itinerary

 Families are welcomed at check-in with a seasonal glass of warm apple cider or fresh, cold lemonade.
 In their room, kids receive a personalised welcome amenity tailored to their age.

 Delve into the history of Austin while discovering the charms of the vibrant downtown area.

-- Enjoy your first taste of Austin with breakfast at TRIO, sporting two children’s menus and special utensils fit for smaller hands.
+- Enjoy your first taste of Austin with breakfast in our restaurant, where a dedicated children’s menu and special utensils are perfect for younger guests.

 - After breakfast, get the lay of the land with a quirky tour of downtown Austin with Segway Nation.
 At just over two hours, this two-wheeled tour will give you a great overview of the city.
 Anyone can drive a Segway, so it’s fun for the entire family.